cheminfo/nmrium-docs/docs/00_quickstart/10_quickstart_en/10_quickstart_en.md

 - Width
 - Intensity

-Place a checkmark next to the values that you want to have displayed for the respective nucleus.
-Then click on the green check mark at the top right.
+Check the box next to the values you want to have displayed for the respective nucleus.
+Then click onto the green check mark at the top right.

 ## 12. Integration